JaxPlays-Inc/jaxplays.org/content/reviews/2025-04-22-MJ-The-Musical.md

 cast:
 description:
 ---
 [[production:2025 MJ The Musical,]] the electrifying Broadway sensation, lands in Jacksonville with a show that not only pays homage to the King of Pop but also delivers a theatrical experience that is as grand as it is intimate.
-With its opening night at the Jacksonville Center for the Performing Arts, the production sets the stage ablaze with dazzling choreography, stunning visuals and a heartfelt tribute to Michael Jackson’s legacy.
+With its opening night at the Jacksonville Center for the Performing Arts, the production sets the stage ablaze with dazzling choreography, stunning visuals and a heartfelt tribute to Michael Jackson’s legacy.<!--more-->

 Presented by the [[theatre:FSCJ Artist Series]]’ Broadway in Jacksonville, MJ The Musical transports audiences back in time to the final rehearsals for Michael Jackson’s 1992 [[w:Dangerous World Tour]].
 As the crew preps for the spectacle, a journalist from MTV interviews Jackson, prompting a journey through his past — from the Jackson 5 and Motown days to solo superstardom.
 Through flashbacks and iconic hits, the show explores the pressure, perfectionism and passion behind one of pop music’s most legendary careers.